arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

             "issues": []
 ```

 Now that we've confirmed that the nodegroup exists, we can narrow this down further by checking the Autoscaling Group (ASG) which is the AWS component that performs scaling activities for the node.
+Now that we've confirmed that the nodegroup exists, we can narrow this down further by checking the Autoscaling Group (ASG) which is the AWS component that performs scaling activities for the node.

 :::info